 Ysabel Ilagan '14

-I'm Ysabel Ilagan and I'm a junior in Ezra Stiles College, aka.
+Ohai!
+I'm Ysabel Ilagan and I'm a senior in Ezra Stiles College, aka.
 Stiles (STILES WHAT?!).
 I’m a Filipino-American who grew up in the suburbs of Philadelphia, but now lives near Orlando.
-I like the sun, anime, dancing in the rain, mangoes, IM tennis, Hello Kitty, dark chocolate, my fluffy dog Charlie, boba tea, and being a big sister.
+I like the sun, anime, dancing in the rain, mangoes, IM tennis, Hello Kitty, dark chocolate, my fluffy dogs Charlie and Ellie, boba tea, and being a big sister ("Ate").
 I'm an MCDB (Molecular, Cellular & Developmental Biology) major and premed.
-On campus, I’m a proud member of Kasama - The Filipino Club of Yale (you should cook/eat with us!) and an active voice in the Asian American Students Alliance (I still bond with my KASY, CASA and TAS families – where the upperclassmen “parents” take their freshmen “kids” out to dinners and make them feel loved!).
-I also volunteer with the Yale Undergraduates at Connecticut Hospice and plan on continuing research in the OB/GYN department of the Yale Med School after participating in the STARS (Science, Technology, and Research Scholars) program this summer.
-I did not consider myself a science major until the end of sophomore year, and I encourage all freshmen to come to Yale with an open mind and take some classes you never thought you’d take in high school.
+On campus, I’m a proud member of the Asian American Students Alliance - I still bond with my KASY, CASA and TAS families from freshman year, and I love my new friends in the Yale Q+A (Queer + Asian) club.
+I also volunteer with the Yale Undergraduates at Connecticut Hospice and plan on continuing research in the OB/GYN department of the Yale Med School as a STARS II Fellowship student (I also did STARS summer last year).
+I did not consider myself a science major until the end of sophomore year, and I encourage all freshmen to come to Yale with an open mind.
 If you’re feeling stressed, lost, or just plain confused – don’t worry, it’s natural.
 We should talk.
 I’ll bring the snacks.